smkent/monoscad/rugged-box/README.md

 * Optional lip seal, integrated or for 1.75mm filament
 * Optional reinforced (thicker) corners
 * All parts print without supports
-* Model code organized as an include library -- make your own custom boxes!
+* Model code organized as a library -- make your own custom boxes!
 * No [`minkowski`][openscad-minkowski] usages!

 ## Hardware